 The slow, frustrating process of building a relationship with Hercules and Training him is told by Maggie Robin in “Hercules the Bear – A Gentle Giant in the Family.”

 In June 1977 Andy planned to familiarise Hercules with a wrestling hall environment by taking him into the ring at Elgin on a show promoted by George McDonald.
 The plan was abandoned when the majority of Moray District Council voted to refuse permission.

 Hercules finally made it into the ring, and this time to wrestle, on 26th August, 1977 at Paisley Ice Rink.
-That’s when 23 stones Hercules ,made his wrestling debut with Andy when a square cage was erected around the wrestling ring.
+That’s when 23 stones Hercules ,made his wrestling debut with Andy when a 16 feet square cage was erected around the wrestling ring.
 The match lasted fifteen minutes, We don’t know what Andy was paid for his fifteen minutes work but do know Hercules was rewarded at the end of the bout with a half pint of beer.